 So ask your accountant to help you understand what taxes you need to be paying for your freelance business.
 If the idea of hiring an accountant for this, we use this trusted tool that helps you with your taxes and finances.

 This trusted tool is used worldwide (so not UK specific).
 Using this tool you’ll be able too

 Organize your receipts Get your taxes right Invoice your clients

 After you’ve been using the tool, you’ll be left confident in doing your accounting and doing taxes.

-passive income then you’ll still be generating money even whilst you’re taking much needed time off.
-Because if you don’t take time off from working you end up making yourself sick and in a much worse state not having any money.
+Because if you don’t take time off from work, you’ll end up making yourself sick.
+Ending up in a much worse state not having any money.